GiulioRossetti94/PyBondLab/docs/0_API_semantic_README.md

 # API Semantic Notes

+This page is now a reference appendix.
+The highest-risk caveats are surfaced directly in the main README and the core workflow docs.

 Some PyBondLab parameters are conditionally active, silently ignored, or behave differently depending on other settings.
 This page documents known interactions to help avoid surprises.

 ## Parameter Interactions